-Apart from certain supplemental agreements entered into between the Group and Mr. Zhao Jingfei, an executive Director, Chairman and ultimate controlling shareholder of the Company as disclosed in note 2.1 to the consolidated financial statements, there was no material event occurring subsequent to the end of the reporting period.
+Apart from (a) the External Financing Facility (detailed in paragraph (v) under Note 2.1 to the consolidated financial statements below); and (b) certain supplemental agreements entered into between the Group and Mr. Zhao Jingfei, an executive Director, Chairman and ultimate controlling shareholder of the Company, each as disclosed in note 2.1 to the consolidated financial statements, there was no material event occurring subsequent to the end of the reporting period.